Purii/muneco/src/readme.txt

 * Recognize transitive connections

-The modular architecture is a fantastic feature of MuNeCo.
+The modular architecture is a fantastic feature of muneco.
 Making it most flexible on doing it's job and gives you real control.

 Every developer is invited contributing new modules or extending current ones.
-Have a look at the Overview module to get inspired by the Architecture.
+Have a look at the Overview module to get inspired by the architecture.

-= Available Modules =
+= Currently available Modules =

 *	Sitemap
 Provides a multilingual XML-Sitemap (/sitemap.xml) - ready for Google